ArduPilot/ardupilot_wiki/plane/source/docs/airspeed.rst

 -  The FMU-Pres (air pressure) 3 pin connector is on the end of the PX4IO board opposite the power in connector.

-   -  Wire the air speed sensor's signal wire to pin 2 (the center pin) of the FMU-PRES connector.
+   -  Wire the airspeed sensor's signal wire to pin 2 (the center pin) of the FMU-PRES connector.
    -  Wire pin 1 (towards the center of the board) to the sensors VCC (5 volts) input.
-   -  Wire pin 3 (nearest the edge of the board) to the air speed sensors ground.
+   -  Wire pin 3 (nearest the edge of the board) to the airspeed sensors ground.

 -  Assign the airspeed sensor to an appropriate "PIN" in Mission Planner